mackyrenney/Forced-Circulation-Evaporator-LQI-MPC/README.md

 ```
 **State, Manipulated, and Disturbance Variable Partition**
 ---
-A quick DOF analysis allows us to show our system has 20 variables - 12 equations = 8 DOF.
+A quick DOF analysis allows us to see this system has 20 variables - 12 equations = 8 DOF.
 Since there are 3 designated state variables (L2, X2, and P2), we first design a square system with 3 manipulated inputs and 3 state variables.
-The remaining 5 independent variables will represent the mathematical flexibility within our model, +1 additional mv input and +4 additional disturbance inputs.
+The remaining 5 independent variables will represent the mathematical flexibility within the model, +1 additional mv input and +4 additional disturbance inputs.

 Manipulated Inputs: F2, F3, F200, P100 <br>
 Disturbance Inputs: F1, X1, T1, T200